 Right from the get-go, when you decide you want to buy a business, you’ll hit a fork in the road.
 You’ll have to choose between buying a franchise or an existing business.

 Recognizing the difference between franchising and buying a business is an important first step in figuring out what type of business you want to take on.
 According to the Small Business Administration (SBA), a franchise is a business model in which the franchisor — the business owner — sells the rights to their business name, logo and model to the franchisee — an independent entrepreneur.
-This business structure is very common in restaurants and fast food, hotels, car rental and many other service-oriented industries; think of places like McDonald’s, Hertz, Subway and T-Mobile stores.
+This business structure is very common in restaurants and fast food trucks (see post), hotels, car rental and many other service-oriented industries; think of places like McDonald’s, Hertz, Subway and T-Mobile stores.

 Whereas a franchise gives you more guidance and less control, buying an existing business gives you more control and less guidance.
 Choosing between these two models is a matter of your budget, lifestyle and understanding of each type of business structure.